sanyamagarwal10/Green-House-Monitoring-System/README.md

 # 🌿Green-House-Monitoring-System

-Developed a Greenhouse Monitoring System using Arduino Uno and Proteus 8 Professional to ensure optimal growing conditions for plants.
-This project combined hardware and simulation tools to create a robust system for real-time environmental monitoring and control.
+𝗜𝗻𝘁𝗿𝗼𝗱𝘂𝗰𝘁𝗶𝗼𝗻

+The Greenhouse Monitoring System project presents a smart and automated solution for monitoring environmental conditions within a greenhouse.
+This system uses Arduino to measure critical factors such as temperature, humidity, and soil moisture, ensuring optimal conditions for plant growth.
+By simulating the system in Proteus 8 Professional, users can easily design and test the system in a virtual environment before deployment. 🌱

+This project is ideal for IoT, automation, and smart farming applications, helping farmers and gardening enthusiasts monitor their greenhouse remotely with minimal effort.

 # Key Features:
 • Real-Time Monitoring: Implemented sensors to continuously monitor key environmental parameters such as temperature, humidity, and soil moisture.